 If China becomes more aggressive in the South China Sea, Corr argues, Vietnam and the Philippines could publicly accept Trump’s offer to be a mediator.
 If China refuses such mediation, he says, China would “look worse than it already does” for refusing to abide by a 2016 international tribunal ruling that went against most of its claims in the sea.

-“Trump’s offer to mediate has the immediate effect of constraining further expansion by China.”
 “Trump’s offer to mediate has the immediate effect of constraining further expansion by China in the South China Sea,” Corr says.

 Wu Xinbo, a US affairs specialist at Fudan University in Shanghai, said Trump’s offer was unwelcome in Beijing and seemed aimed at stoking tensions to counter China’s growing influence in the region.
 “Vietnam has pinned its hopes on Washington to rein in China, and Trump’s latest offer shows they are colluding on the South China Sea issue,” he told the South China Morning Post.